Protecting older people from tax scams

 - Not all scams are electronic.
 If you’ve had some dodgy-looking post, you can forward it to Royal Mail’s fraud investigators at Freepost Scam Mail, PO Box 797, Exeter EX1 9UN.
 If you want to make the report by phone or email, use 0345 611 3413 or [email protected]

-This article is an edited version of a guide published by tax refund specialists RIFT on staying safe against tax scams.
+The majority of this article is based a guide published by tax refund specialists RIFT on staying safe against tax scams.